CraftAcademyLabs/ca_course/middleman/html_abstraction_markup_language.md

   <% end %>
 </ul>
 ```
 The second and fourth lines are non-printing because they omit the equals sign.
-HAML’s done away with the <%.
+HAML's done away with the <%.
 So you might be tempted to write this:

 ```haml
 %ul#articles